Agricoin/agricoin-lib/README.md

-HTMLCOIN Bitcore Library
+Agricoin Bitcore Library
 =======

-A pure and powerful JavaScript HTMLCOIN library.
+A pure and powerful JavaScript Agricoin library.

 ## Get Started

 ```
-npm install htmlcoin-lib
+npm install agricoin-lib
 ```

 ```
-bower install htmlcoin-lib
+bower install agricoin-lib
 ```

 ## Security

-We're using htmlcoin-lib in production, but please use common sense when doing anything related to finances!
+We're using agricoin-lib in production, but please use common sense when doing anything related to finances!
 We take no responsibility for your implementation decisions.